jeremi/openg2p-documentation/erp/guide/disbursing.md

 - Disbursed amount for beneficiary is zero or negative
 - Beneficiary excluded from batch - A beneficiary who should be added to a batch could not
 - An active investigation workflow exists for a beneficiary
-- Could not find an active registration for beneficiary in the program
+- Could not find an active enrollment for beneficiary in the program
 - An error was encountered while computing slip for beneficiary
 - An active disenrollment workflow exists for beneficiary
 - A beneficiary's slip not added to an advice as banking information is unavailable for beneficiary